 A Myrtle Cottage Advisory Committee is elected from the membership and volunteers with elected members of that committee meeting bi-monthly.
 Transport is provided for those elected to attend meetings where required.

-Financial members and volunteers are eligible to vote at the Annual General Meeting and thus have direct influence in the running of the organisation.
-The Annual Membership Fee is $5.00 (not payable by volunteers or life members) and gives each financial member the right to have a say in the affairs of the Cottage.
+Financial members of the Association are eligible to vote at the Annual General Meeting and thus have direct influence in the running of the organisation.
+The Annual Financial Membership Fee is $5.00 (not payable by volunteers or life members) and gives each financial member the right to have a say in the affairs of the Cottage.

-Myrtle Cottage provides a door to door service for all members attending our programs.
+Myrtle Cottage provides a door to door service when providing transport.
 All vehicles are equipped with hoists to allow access for people in wheelchairs or those unable to enter via the steps.

 - Diversional Therapy Program for people who are frail aged (Campbelltown LGA)

 - Bell (Dementia) Program (Macarthur Region)